-On February 8,1923 the oganizational meeting of the Woman's City Club of Akron took place at the home of Miss Helen Wolle, temporary chairman, who was later elected the first president.
-In July 1923 the Mason House located at 115 South Union was rented and served as the clubhouse until 1926, It was then decided to move to a downtown location.
+On February 8, 1923, the oganizational meeting of the Woman's City Club of Akron took place at the home of Miss Helen Wolle, who was later elected the Club's first president.
+Starting in July 1923, the Mason House located at 115 South Union served as the clubhouse until 1926.
+It was then decided to move to a downtown location.
 The third floor of the Pythian Temple, 34 South High Street, was leased as a clubhouse.
 The first meeting in the new location was held on June 30, 1926.
 A fire destroyed the third floor on June 25, 1929.
 The fourth floor of the Pythian Temple was leased in September 1929 to handle the Club's growing needs.
 The clubhouse remained at this location until April 1946.
 In 1939 the Club was re-incorporated as a non-profit organization and became known as the Akron Woman's City Club.
-In 2006 the Club was re-incorporated as a charitable nonprofit organization.
+In 2006, the Club was re-incorporated as a charitable nonprofit organization.

 OUR CURRENT CLUBHOUSE